lalitjoshi007/Armstrong-number/README.md

 # Armstrong-number
-another easy way to understand the armstromg number
+another easy way to understand the armstrong number